gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 type `UInt64`, we are able to guarantee that `_SmallString` when laid out in memory is exactly 128 bits and can be treated as layout compatible with other 128 bit values, which is totally awesome!
-That being said, as the number of tuple elements increase, using homogenous tuples in this manner does not scale from a usability and compile time perspective.
+That being said, as the number of tuple elements increases, using homogenous tuples in this manner does not scale from a usability and compile time perspective.
 We explore these difficulties
 below:

 ### Problem 1: Large homogenous tuples result in linear type checking behavior

 The first issue that naturally comes up is type checker performance.
-Today, when performing type checking, the type checker must type check each tuple element specifically to check properties such as if every element of a tuple obeys a protocol when inferring if a tuple type is Comparable or Hashable due to [SE-0283](0283-tuples-are-equatable-comparable-hashable.md).
+Today, the type checker considers a tuple (as a whole) to be a sum of its parts, which means that to verify specific properties of a tuple e.g. if it is `Comparable` or `Hashable` it has to verify that every element conforms to a required protocol due to [SE-0283](0283-tuples-are-equatable-comparable-hashable.md).
 This can make large homogenous tuples incur a significant type checking overhead when being used.
 Tuple in it of themselves are expensive enough already to typecheck as shown by the clang importer posessing an artifical limit of 4096 of the number